GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## About Magin and Padding

-Since the word "margin" is used for the first time, I will explain it.
+This is the first time I've heard the word Margin, so I'll explain it.
-There are two words for margins, Margin and Padding, which mean the following:
+There are two words that describe margins: Margin and Padding, which each have the following meanings:
-- Margin: Margin outside the bounds of the element
+- Margin: Margin outside the border of the element
-- Padding: padding inside the border of the element
+- Padding: Margin inside the border of the element

 ![](images/2022-11-25-19-32-28.png)

-Please be aware when you want to use different margins inside and outside the border.
+Please keep this in mind when you want to use white space differently inside and outside the border.

 ---